-- Your surgeon will visit you in hospital regularly to check your progress until your discharge from hospital.
-If you have any concerns whilst in hospital, please talk to your surgeon or your ward nurse directly. - Your first outpatient follow-up appointment is usually 5-7 days after discharge from hospital for wound check and dressing change.
-This appointment is for our dressing clinic with one of our experienced nurses.
-Make sure you call the office to establish date and time if you have not already received your first post-operative appointment on discharge from the hospital.
+- Your surgeon will visit you in hospital regularly to check your progress until you are discharge from hospital.
+If you have any concerns whilst in hospital, please talk to your surgeon and your ward nurse directly. - Your first follow-up appointment will be with one of our experience nurses.
+This is usually 5-7 days after discharge from hospital for both wound check and dressing change.
+Make sure you call the office to establish date and time if you have not already received your first post-operative appointment on discharge from the hospital. - A second appointment is made at 3 weeks after surgery for removal of the transparent surgical tape on your wound.

-- A second appointment is made with the nurses at 3 weeks after surgery for removal of the transparent surgical tape on your wound and re-checking of your wound. - Additional dressing clinic appointments will be made for you if there are any areas on your wound that is slow to heal. - Your surgeon will see you at 8-12 weeks and check your progress and scars.
-Additional advice in regards to exercises, activities and scar management will be discussed with you further during this consultation. - Further appointments after this will be made if necessary. - You are encouraged to contact rooms at any stage if you have any concerns prior to your next appointment.
+- You will see your surgeon at 8-12 weeks to check your progress and scars.
+Further advice in regards to exercises, activities and scar management will be discussed with you further during this consultation. - Further appointments after this will be made if necessary, especially for any further revision, contralateral breast surgery or nipple reconstruction. - You are encouraged to contact rooms at any stage if you have any concerns prior to your next appointment.